ASFHyP3/hyp3-docs/docs/using/paid_processing.md

 [![Click to Purchase On Demand Processing Credits](../images/purchase-credits-button-small.png "Click to purchase On Demand Processing Credits")](https://epay.alaska.edu/C21563_ustores/web/store_cat.jsp?STOREID=141&CATID=410&SINGLESTORE=true "Click to purchase On Demand Processing Credits from epay.alaska.edu" ){target=_blank}

-1. Select the quantity of credits you need, and click the **Add to Cart** button.
+1. Select the quantity of credits you need, and click the **Add to Cart** icon.
 Refer to the [credit cost table](credits.md#credit-cost-table) to calculate the number of credits you will need to process the products you require.